aferikoglou/MlabKubeClusterSetup/kubernetes/README.md

 cat <<EOF | tee -a ~/.bashrc && source ~/.bashrc

-alias kgp="kubectl get pods --all-namespaces" alias kgn="kubectl get nodes" alias kgd="kubectl get deploy"
+alias kgp="kubectl get pods --all-namespaces" alias kgn="kubectl get nodes --all-namespaces" alias kgd="kubectl get deploy --all-namespaces"
 EOF

 # In case you are using zsh as the default shell for your user you could use the same command as above by replacing "bashrc" either with "zshrc" or "profile"